 (iii) If the search for requested records requires transportation of the searcher to the location of the records or transportation of the records to the searcher, all transportation costs in excess of $5.00 may be added to the search cost.

 (2) Reproduction costs.
-The standard copying charge for records in paper copy is $0.15 per page.
+The standard copying charge for records in black and white paper copy is $0.15 per page.
 This charge includes the operator's time to duplicate the record.
-When responsive information is provided in a format other than paper copy, such as in the form of computer tapes and disks, the requester may be charged the direct costs of the tape, disk, audio-visual or whatever medium is used to produce the information, as well as the direct cost of reproduction, including operator time.
+When responsive information is provided in a format other than 81/2 x 11 or 11 x 14 inch black and white paper copy, such as computer tapes, disks and color copies, the requester may be charged the direct costs of the tape, disk, audio-visual or whatever medium is used to produce the information, as well as the direct cost of reproduction, including operator time.
 The disclosure officer may request that if a medium is requested other than paper, the medium will be provided by the requester.

 (4) Mailing cost.
 Where requests for copies are sent by mail, no postage charge will be made for transmitting by regular mail a single copy of the requested record to the requester, or for mailing additional copies where the total postage cost does not exceed $5.00.
 However, where the volume of paper copy or method of transmittal requested is such that transmittal charges to the Department are in excess of $5.00, the transmittal costs will be added.